casaisdev/darkflow/README.md

 UPSTREAM_WS_URL=wss://ethereum-rpc.publicnode.com        # server-side
 ```

-Every other setting has a default and is documented in `web/.env.example`.
+Everything else has a default and is explained in `web/.env.example`.

-Gates, in both packages: `pnpm lint`, `pnpm build`, `pnpm test` — 394 tests in
+`pnpm lint`, `pnpm build` and `pnpm test` in each package.
+394 tests in the
-the web, 57 in the ingest, mutation-checked at the claims that matter, and
+web, 57 in the ingest, and the ones that matter are checked with mutants: a
+test that stays green when the code it guards is broken is not a test.
+CI runs
-run by CI on every push.
+all of it on every push.

-## Method
+## Notes

-The characteristic failure of this project is one that cannot be seen,
-because it produces a plausible picture: an alpha that was `NaN` and silently
+Most of what went wrong in this project went wrong quietly.
+An alpha that was
-disabled decay for months of screenshots; a block shuffled for realism that
+`NaN` and silently switched off fading for months of screenshots.
+A block
-destroyed the fee ordering it sat next to; a build gate that read the lines it
+shuffled "for realism" that destroyed the fee ordering it sat next to.
+A build
-expected and called a failing build green for hours.
-None was reported by a
+gate that read the output lines it expected and called a failing build green
-viewer.
-Each was found by measuring something that looked fine.
+for hours.
+No one reported any of them.
+Each was found by measuring something

-Those cases — eighteen of them — and the five working rules that came out of
+that looked fine.

-them are written up at
+There are eighteen of those, written up with what the screen showed, why
+nothing flagged it and how it was caught, at
 [darkflow.martincasais.com/notes](https://darkflow.martincasais.com/notes).
-The short version: zero is a claim, the average hides the frame you notice,
-and a test that no mutant can fail is not evidence.
+The same page has the five working rules that came out of them and the
+numbers the feed had to produce before it could be called live.

-## Recordings
+## The recording

 `web/public/replay/mainnet-2026-09-03.json` is five minutes of mainnet from
-2026-09-03: blocks 25,897,732–25,897,756, all twenty-five, 7,807 transactions
+the afternoon of 2026-09-03: blocks 25,897,732 to 25,897,756, all twenty-five
-heard from two public endpoints, every row with the tip it paid.
-It is what the
+of them, 7,807 transactions heard from two public endpoints, and every row
-page plays if the live feed is gone, and what `NEXT_PUBLIC_STREAM_SOURCE=replay`
+with the tip it paid.
+It is what the page plays when the live feed is gone,
-plays on purpose. `pnpm capture` in `web/` makes another.
+and what `NEXT_PUBLIC_STREAM_SOURCE=replay` plays on purpose. `pnpm capture`
+in `web/` records another one.

 ---